StevieSimsII/ShelfAwareness/README.md

 For other stores, it uses simulated price data.
 To add more stores:
 1. Implement additional scraping methods in the `GroceryPriceComparer` class
 2. Add the store name pattern matching in the `get_prices` method

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.